estenssoros/DSI_capstone/landman/READme.md

 [ ] build sliding algorithm to parse words
     [x] finish lease vocabulary
-    [ ] find method to accurately interpret and pull out words [x] create ngrams
+    [x] find method to accurately interpret and pull out words [x] create ngrams
     [x] how to find probability of ngram occurring
+    [ ] do the damn thing

-[ ] text effectiveness of spell checker on manual documents
+[x] text effectiveness of spell checker on manual documents

 [ ] determine if lease has kicker
 ```